 Lead Poisoning Prevention & Case Management

 Although lead poisoning affects hundreds of thousands of children annually, it is preventable.
-Children are at the greatest risk for lead poisoning from birth to age six, when their neurological systems are developing.

 Lead poisoning is a disease caused by too much lead in the body.
 It is one of the most common environmental child health problems in the United States.
 Children from birth to age six are a greatest risk while their neurological systems develop.
 Long-term exposure to lead can result in learning disabilities, behavioral problems, hyperactivity, lowered IQ, irritability, and shortened attention span.